lalamAnusha2027/quiz_capital/README.md

-🏏 Quiz on the Captain of Delhi
+🏏 Quiz on the capital of India
-📌 Project Description

-This project is a dynamic quiz-based website that allows users to test their knowledge about the captain of the Delhi cricket team.
+This project is a dynamic quiz-based website that allows users to test their knowledge about the capital of the India.
 The quiz presents multiple-choice options and provides an interactive experience with real-time response handling.

 The project is designed for beginners to practice frontend development and understand how dynamic web content works.